RileySzecsy/CSCE435Project/Report.md

     - (Thicket Tree)
 - Mergesort:
   - MPI -
-    - (Explaination how it scales just by looking at the numbers on jupyter, and how we are working on plotting)
+    - Tried running the algorithm with larger array sizes & threds to observe how it scales.
+Read it into thicket to see the thicket tree and data frames, currently working on the plotting aspect of things.
     - Thicket Tree:
         ```
           1.000 main_region